 - Use a pet barrier: If you’re not using a harness, or even if you are, consider installing a pet barrier.
 This product can be used in wagons, hatchbacks, SUVs, and minivans to keep your pet confined to a specific area of the vehicle.
 They will not be able to fly into the passenger area in an accident and they will be separated from the upholstery.

 - Use a crate: Even if you don’t use a harness or a pet barrier, you can keep your pet secured in a crate.
-Position your pet’s crate as close to the enter of the car as you can to give them crumple safety zones.
+Position your pet’s crate as close to the center of the car as you can to give them crumple safety zones.
 You should also secure the crate so that it does not become a projectile.
-Look for a crate that has been safety certified and crash tested.
+Look for a crate that has been safety-certified and crash tested.

 - Microchip and identify your pet: No one wants to think about losing their pet, but it can happen, especially if you’re on the go.
 Play it safe and get your pet microchipped so that you can be contacted if they are lost and found.
 Make sure they have a collar as well, and always keep a photo of your pet handy.